 How do you know if you have milia?

 Before you’re tempted to squeeze them, consult with an Australian Skin Clinics dermal technician who will be able to identify the bumps for you and advise a treatment plan.

 Milia can appear on anyone, regardless of age, skin type or gender.
 It commonly appears on babies, who tend to be more susceptible to milia however they do not require treatment at this age.

 Milia can be caused by a build up of dead skin cells, makeup or skincare products in the pores of the skin.
 Sometimes it’s triggered by an infection or bad sunburn.
 Often, milia will occur along with other skin conditions such as rosacea.

 How to treat milia?

-To remove, a professional dermal technician will make a tiny incision and remove the blockage using sterilised equipment such as a micro-lance needle and comedone extractor.
-It’s quick and painless, we promise
+To remove milia, a dermal technician will make a tiny incision using sterilised equipment such as a micro lance needle and comedone extractor.
+The blockage is then extracted quickly and painlessly.